epfl-ada/ada-2021-project-fadalbazooka/README.md

 - Then, in order to adress our research questions, we needed speakers' features: nationality, date of birth, gender and occupation.
 We could get them from the WikiData.
 Initial WikiData contains IDs that have to be mapped with labels.
 - We finally joined quotes and information about speakers into a final json file on which we can perform our analysis.

 Our final dataset contains features and 209'000 quotes.

 2) Initial analysis / Exploratory data analysis : 'InitialAnalysis.ipynb'

 Firstly, we decided to check if research questions were feasible.
 If the interest in gender-related topics hasn't noticeably changed for these years, it will be complicated to find enhancements.

 3) Sentiment analysis : Analysis of quotes

-...
+We started the sentiment analysis by seeking for libraries that have such functions.
+We compared the 2 most popular we found in "NLP_testing.ipynb" and concluded we will use the NLTK library in this study.

+It will allow us to give an appreciation score to the quotes we selected for this study, and to further analyze them in the next parts of the project.

 4) Observational study : Looking for trends